Who is responsible for managing aircraft noise?

 There are several ways to reduce the impact of aircraft noise on your home.

 What affects the selection of runways on any given day?

 Wind direction and wind speed are always significant factors in runway selection, as aircraft primarily take off and land into the wind, and seasonal weather patterns can also have an effect.
 Other factors include traffic levels, pilot requirements and the mix of aircraft operating in the area at the time.
 Some airports have ‘preferred runway’ systems.
 This means that if wind conditions, workload and traffic conditions permit, a particular runway will be used.
 These preferred runway systems help move traffic as efficiently as possible and reduce the noise impact over residential areas of arriving and departing aircraft.

 Why do Bureau of Meteorology and air traffic control wind observations sometimes differ?

-The Bureau of Meteorology (BoM) weather reports refer to weather in an area, not at a specific location, and cover a 10 nautical mile radius (about 18 kilometres, much greater than the actual size of the airport).
+The Bureau of Meteorology (BoM) weather reports refer to weather in an area, not at a specific location, and cover a 10 kilometre radius (much greater than the actual size of the airport).
 The BoM’s wind direction reading is taken from a single instrument located on the airfield and generally, its reports are made at scheduled times, not on a minute-by-minute or even hourly basis.

 By contrast, ATC wind observations are made using multiple instruments that are positioned at the threshold of every runway and provide minute-by-minute readings.
 This is because weather is dynamic and constantly changing.